William Hill Sites

 As is always the narrative when Chelsea’s success is mentioned, most of it is very recent, but the Premier League extends beyond the days of Chelsea’s big-spending, title winning era.

-Almost 30 years ago Chelsea finished 14th in the league, with an eleventh-place finish either side of that, a far cry from the top of the table.
 The Blues were yet to introduce star power to the club with the likes of Ruud Gullit and Gianfranco Zola joining a few years later.
 With 51 points it wasn’t Chelsea’s lowest points scoring season, which came as recently as 2015/16 when they finished in 10th with 50.

 On 42 points with four games left to play in in the 2022/23 season, Chelsea could still mathematically have their worst ever Premier League season this year.

-Tottenham – 15th, 1993/94
+Tottenham – 17th, 2024/25

-The least successful of the big six, Tottenham have had double-figure finishes, as well as never finishing a season top of the table.
+The least successful of the big six, Tottenham have had several double-figure finishes, as well as never finishing a season top of the table.

-Spurs’ worst season came in 1993/94 as they finished 15th with 45 points.
+Spurs’ previous worst season came in 1993/94 as they finished 15th with 45 points.
 Osvaldo Ardiles’ men escaped relegation by just three points, with a seven-game losing streak lasting from January 1st to February 27th making it a nervy end to the season.

 Manchester City – 18th, 2000/01 (Relegated)